-- political, economic and social uncertainty; - unexpected costs for the localization of our services, including translation into foreign languages and adaptation for local practices and regulatory requirements; - greater difficulty in enforcing contracts and accounts receivable collection, and longer collection periods; - reduced or uncertain protection for intellectual property rights in some countries;

-- greater risk of unexpected changes in regulatory practices, tariffs and tax laws and treaties; - greater risk of a failure of foreign employees, partners, distributors and resellers to comply with both U.S. and foreign laws, including antitrust regulations, anti-bribery laws, export and import control laws, and any applicable trade regulations ensuring fair trade practices; - requirements to comply with foreign privacy, data protection and information security laws and regulations and the risks and costs of noncompliance; - increased expenses incurred in establishing and maintaining office space and equipment for our international operations; - greater difficulty in identifying, attracting and retaining local qualified personnel, and the costs and expenses associated with such activities; - differing employment practices and labor relations issues; - difficulties in managing and staffing international offices and increased travel, infrastructure and legal compliance costs associated with multiple international locations; - fluctuations in exchange rates between the U.S. dollar and foreign currencies in markets where we do business, including the British Pound, Indian Rupee and Euro, and related impact on sales cycles; and - The impact of natural disasters and public health pandemics and epidemics, such as the novel coronavirus COVID-19, on customers, partners, suppliers, employees, travel and the global economy.
+- political, economic and social uncertainty; - unexpected costs for the localization of our services, including translation into foreign languages and adaptation for local practices and regulatory requirements; - greater difficulty in enforcing contracts and accounts receivable collection, and longer collection periods, which may be further lengthened by the COVID-19 pandemic and governmental responses thereto; - reduced or uncertain protection for intellectual property rights in some countries; - greater risk of unexpected changes in regulatory practices, tariffs and tax laws and treaties; - greater risk of a failure of foreign employees, partners, distributors and resellers to comply with both U.S. and foreign laws, including antitrust regulations, anti-bribery laws, export and import control laws, and any applicable trade regulations ensuring fair trade practices; - requirements to comply with foreign privacy, data protection and information security laws and regulations and the risks and costs of noncompliance; - increased expenses incurred in establishing and maintaining office space and equipment for our international operations; - greater difficulty in identifying, attracting and retaining local qualified personnel, and the costs and expenses associated with such activities; - differing employment practices and labor relations issues; - difficulties in managing and staffing international offices and increased travel, infrastructure and legal compliance costs associated with multiple international locations; - fluctuations in exchange rates between the U.S. dollar and foreign currencies in markets where we do business, including the British Pound, Indian Rupee and Euro, and related impact on sales cycles; and - The impact of natural disasters and public health pandemics and epidemics, such as the novel coronavirus COVID-19, on customers, partners, suppliers, employees, travel and the global economy.